juanignaciosl/wedding-tables-planner-web/README.md

 This is a Play app, ready to run in a DIY OpenShift Cartridge.
 It will install JDK 8 at first start.

+Create an account at [OpenShift](http://openshift.redhat.com/).

 Create a DIY app:

-``rhc app-create weddingtableplanner2 diy-0.1 --from-code git://github.com/juanignaciosl/wedding-tables-planner-web.gitrhc app-create weddingtablesplanner diy-0.1 --from-code git://github.com/juanignaciosl/wedding-tables-planner-web.git``
+``rhc app-create weddingtablesplanner diy-0.1 --from-code git://github.com/juanignaciosl/wedding-tables-planner-web.git``

+You can then use your app at http://weddingtablesplanner-your_domain.rhcloud.com .
+First boot might take some minutes, since it has to download and install JDK8.